MichaelJHodge/flutter_localization/README.md

-# Michael Hodge - NinjaTrader Task

-A small demo of localization functionalities in Flutter.
+# A small demo of localization functionalities in Flutter.